 This, Too, Shall Pass

-After the storm ends, be sure the system is safe before turning on your HVAC system.
-First, confirm there are no signs of damage and get rid of any debris from around the system.
-Try to evaluate and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
+Once the storm is over, ensure the system is safe before turning on your HVAC system.
+To begin, confirm there are no indications of damage and get rid of any debris from around the system.
+Try to evaluate and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 614-334-3192 for a system inspection if it looks like there may have been any damage or flooding to the system.
-Once you’ve had the equipment checked by a professional to ensure safe operation, turn the heating and cooling system back on immediately to help dry the home and prevent mold from getting into your system or ductwork.
+Once you’ve had the equipment checked by an expert to ensure safe operation, turn the heating and cooling system back on immediately to help dry the home and prevent mold from getting into your system or ductwork.

 If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and ask about our membership options to help keep your heating and air conditioning system in working order through all the seasons.